-High temperature and high pressure gas condenses into low temperature and high pressure liquid, and the heat generated by liquefaction is discharged out of the machine with the fan.
+High-temperature and high-pressure gas condenses into low-temperature and high-pressure liquid.
+The heat generated by liquefaction is discharged out of the machine with the help of a fan.

-The liquid refrigerant with low temperature and high pressure changes into a state of low temperature and low pressure and easy evaporation after depressurization through the expansion valve, and flows to the internal evaporator.
+The low-temperature and high-pressure liquid refrigerant changes into a low-temperature and low-pressure state after depressurization through the expansion valve, and then flows into the internal evaporator.

-The evaporator absorbs heat to reduce the internal temperature of the laser to achieve the effect of cooling, and then the refrigerant vaporizes into a gas with high temperature and low pressure.
+The evaporator absorbs heat to reduce the internal temperature of the laser, achieving the cooling effect.
+Subsequently, the refrigerant vaporizes into a gas with high temperature and low pressure.

-The gas refrigerant evaporated by the evaporator is compressed by the compressor again and circulates back and forth to realize the heat dissipation inside the machine.
+The refrigerant gas evaporated by the evaporator is compressed again by the compressor and circulates back and forth to dissipate the heat inside the machine.

 Refrigeration and heat dissipation principle of compressor